9 Different Types of Herons in North America

 It is a small heron species native to North America.
 It is primarily found in coastal regions, wetlands, mudflats, and rivers.

-The Yellow-Crowned Night Heron has distinctive plumage, with its gray upper parts, yellow crown and neck, and black streaks on its throat.
-Its legs and feet are typically yellowish-green in color.
+The Yellow-Crowned Night Heron has distinctive plumage, gray upperparts, a yellow crown and neck, and black streaks on its throat.
+Its legs and feet are typically yellowish-green.

 This species is generally quite active during the day and can often be seen foraging for food along the water’s edge.